jonathjd/jonathjd.github.io/_posts/2023-03-03-Presenting-Technical-Topics.md

 2. Present small figures/graphs that are not interpretable.
 Everything on your slide should be clear and have a purpose.

 3. Dont speak too fast.
 I went to a conference recently and on the way their my girlfriend was practicing a talk she was going to give.
-I gave a few words of advice that she proclaims was pretty prophetic:
+I gave a few words of advice that she proclaims were pretty prophetic:

 > "It's not silence, it's punctuation." - Me 2023

 4. Don't let your presentation time be the only time your actually run through your presentation.

 5. Do not go over the allotted time for your presentation.
 The audience will forgive a presentation that's a little short, but nobody likes a presentation that is too long.

+6. Skip the "outline", or "overview" slide.
+Your overview should cover maybe 3 things max.
+Just verbally say it and skip the slide.

 ## Do's